ilindrey/ServiceStation/README.md

 This project was written as part of my graduate work.

-Written in C #, Windows Forms using Entity Framework.
+Written in C# .NET v4.6 Windows Forms using Entity Framework v6.1.3.